yorgov/HorseTrack/README.md

 This tool helps me keep track of the time I have left on a certain spot on a certain channel

 I hope it helps you as well.
+For information on how to use it, please consult the Wiki